hanyhesham/VIwell-Tech-Assessments/QA/Mobile-Automation/README.md

 ## The Process

-1. Start a new github repository with detailed "README" document on how to execute the tests.
+1. Start a new github repository with detailed "README" document includes the information about platform, app, tools, frameworks etc and on how to execute the tests.
 1. Download Amazon Shopping Android or App Store Package (APK or IPA)
 1. Write end-to-end tests fulfilling the [Acceptance Criteria](#acceptance-criteria) below.
-1. Publish test execution report in html format.
+1. Publish test execution summary report in html format.
-1. Prepare a test summary report and include the information about platform, app, tools etc
 1. Include all tests related document in same github repository.

 - Use below package and activity name (Appium)